maisarah714/Khalas/README.md

 - Booking Session
 - Notification

-### A sequence diagram to represent the interaction of the proposed (HILMI) mobile application.
+### A sequence diagram to represent the interaction of the proposed mobile application.

 **Students**
 part 1